 Jay Egg is a consultant and designer of geothermal HVAC systems, in addition to being author of two books and several articles on the subject.
 He is the Founder of Egg Geo, LLC, and focuses on geothermal advocacy, engineering, and educational efforts.
 He can be reached at [email protected] or egggeo.com.

-Steven Nudelman is a partner at the law firm of Greenbaum, Rowe, Smith & Davis LLP in Woodbridge and Roseland, New Jersey.
-He is a member of the firm’s Litigation Department and its Construction, Alternative Dispute Resolution and Alternative Energy & Sustainable Development Practice Groups.
-He may be reached at (732) 476-2428 or snudelman@greenbaumlaw.com.
+Steven Nudelman is a partner at the law firm of Greenbaum, Rowe, Smith & Davis LLP, where he is chair of the firm’s Construction Contracting & Risk Management Practice Group.
+He is also a member of the firm’s Real Estate and Litigation Departments and its Construction Disputes, Community Association, Alternative Dispute Resolution, and Alternative Energy & Sustainable Development Practice Groups.
+Nudelman is a Charter Fellow of the Construction Lawyers Society of America and a Fellow of the Litigation Counsel of America.
+You can reach him at 732-476-2428 or [email protected].

 Timothy Allinson is chief plumbing engineer at ACCO Engineered Systems.
 He holds a BSME from Tufts University and an MBA from New York University.
 He is a professional engineer licensed in both mechanical and fire protection engineering in various states, and is a LEED accredited professional.
 Allinson is a past-president of ASPE, both the New York and Orange County chapters.
-He can be reached at lagunatictim@gmail.com.
+He can be reached at [email protected].

 Samuel S. Dannaway, P.E., FSFPE, is a licensed fire protection engineer and mechanical engineer with bachelor’s and master’s degrees from the University of Maryland Department of Fire Protection Engineering.
 He is a past president and fellow of the Society of Fire Protection Engineers.
 He is vice president of Fire Protection Technology at Coffman Engineers Inc., a multidiscipline engineering firm with over 360 employees across eight offices.
-Sam can be reached at dannaway@coffman.com.
+Sam can be reached at [email protected].